ellyjonez/flickr-archive-metadata/README.md

    ```

 2. **First run authentication**
-   - The first time you run it, the script will open a browser for Flickr authorization
+   - The first time you run it, the script will prompt you to authorize - it will open a browser for Flickr authorization
    - Grant read access to your account
    - Enter the verification code shown by Flickr